Changing Landscape with NLCD: Viewer and Dashboard Help

 Tables

-Many layers in the Layers List have features that include attributes, or information about the features.
 Access the attribute data in the Table by clicking on table open located at the bottom of the map when using a large or medium screen device (i.e. computer or tablet).
 Open the Table on a mobile device by clicking the table icon (table).
-Once the table is opened, there are many ways to interact with the information.
+Once the table is opened, there are many ways to interact with the information.Table example

-• Layers (a): Use the drop down arrow to access the layer of interest.
+1. Layers.
+Use the drop down arrow to access the layer of interest.

-• Statistics: Quickly access the total number, sum, minimum, maximum, average, and standard deviation of values in a column of interest.
+• Calculate Statistics: Quickly access the total number, sum, minimum, maximum, average, and standard deviation of values in a column of interest.

 • Pan to: Change the screen display so that features on the map are centered on the screen.
 Does not change the zoom level.